OrebroUniversity/hiqp_demos/README.md

 # The HiQP Demos package

 The package is showcasing the use of the hiqp framework with the ABB YuMi robot in simulation via a collection of shellscripts.
 Dependencies include the hiqp packages (git@github.com:OrebroUniversity/hiqp.git), as well as the yumi_description package (git@github.com:OrebroUniversity/yumi.git) which is also available from APT.
+Early videos showing HiQP used for autonomous grasping and assisted teleoperation respectively can be found at: https://www.dropbox.com/s/2z4v4dn2u7w7sm0/yumi_autograsp.mp4?dl=0, https://www.dropbox.com/s/vmlgjishsw1d0v4/yumi_teleop.mp4?dl=0.

 # Structure